 The simplest and easiest way to celebrate Halloween is to launch a themed sales campaign.
-Using fun email copy and Halloween color palette, you can create a fun Halloween email while at the same time promoting product sales.
+Using a fun email copy and a Halloween color palette, you can create a fun Halloween email while at the same time promoting product sales.

 Your scary good deal is here 👻

 The email headline saying “Scared of lines” ties in perfectly with the orange-highlighted text that describes the product.

 Another testimonial block was added to increase credibility and reassure subscribers.
 This block was titled: “Life without Clear can be spooky”, again, playing with the Halloween vocabulary.

 This Halloween email example follows the same technique: promoting a product that has seemingly nothing to do with Halloween but is portrayed in a Halloween themed email, which makes it work.